aryanmore-cpu/Gemini-Summary/.github/instructions.md

 Small examples
 - Extract article text: `chrome.tabs.sendMessage(tab.id, { type: 'GET_ARTICLE_TEXT' }, callback)` (see `popup.js`).
 - Read API key: `chrome.storage.sync.get(['geminiApiKey'], cb)` (see `popup.js`, `options.js`).

-When editing, prefer small, isolated changes and run a quick manual smoke test in the browser.
-Ask for clarification if you need to change API behavior, auth, or content extraction strategy.

-If anything in this file is unclear or incomplete, tell me which area you want expanded (prompts, tests, error handling, or packaging) and I will update the guidance.